 The larger labor variance is in non-productive salaries.
 We have done a lot of work to better understand this variance; however, the Alliance system, which is our budgeting tool, has been down for the past several days.
-From what we have found out, it does appear that the actual expenses for non-productive salaries appears to be accurate and that this pay category was understated in the FY 2011 budget.
+From what we have found out, it does appear that the actual expenses for non-productive salaries appears to be accurate and that this pay category may have been understated in the FY 2011 budget.
+We will continue to work to understand the cause for FY 2011 budget understatement and then ensure that the FY 2012 is properly budgeted.
+This will be a follow up item.